The Truth About Guns: Political activism

 The website has been highly vocal in its opposition to gun control measures that have emerged since its founding such as the Assault Weapons Ban of 2013, the Connecticut assault weapons ban of 2013, the New York SAFE Act, and numerous other gun control measures on the local, state, and federal level.
 They held a campaign on their website called "Stand Strong Connecticut" in which readers of the website sent in pictures of themselves and a sign that said Stand Strong Connecticut in support of gun owners in Connecticut who were beginning to receive letters from the Connecticut State Police stating that they were no longer legally entitled to own some of their firearms which were banned under 2013 Gun Control Legislation.

 Features

 The site's "Irresponsible Gun Owner of the Day" feature was mentioned by Dan Baum in a Wall Street Journal article on gun safety.

 Criticism

-Since early 2013, the blog has been at odds with Moms Demand Action, which Farago refers to as "our most formidable adversary" — and whose founder Shannon Watts called the blog's members "Gun Bullies" after a poster revealed her home address and the staff refused to remove it.
-In 2018, ownership was changed and the National Rifle Association (NRA) became a prime target of TTAG.
-The NRA receives nearly continuous attacks from the management and regular contributors.
+Since early 2013, the blog has been at odds with Moms Demand Action, which Farago refers to as "our most formidable adversary" — and whose founder Shannon Watts called the blog's members "Gun Bullies" after a commenter revealed her home address and the staff refused to remove it.